 ‘Banana Skins’ poll pinpoints key concerns for insurers

-SINGAPORE, 31 May 2011 - The greatest risk facing the insurance industry is the raft of new regulations being introduced simultaneously at international and local levels, according to a new survey which ranks insurance sector risk.
+The greatest risk currently facing the insurance industry comes from the wave of new regulations which are being introduced at international and local levels, according to a new survey which ranks insurance sector risk.

-The survey polled nearly 500 insurance practitioners and industry observers in 40 countries to find out where they saw the greatest risks over the next 2-3 years.
-Regulatory risk emerged a clear leader in all major markets, including North America, Europe, and the Far East/Pacific.
+The survey polled over 600 insurance practitioners and industry observers in 54 countries to find out where they saw the greatest risks over the next 2-3 years.
+Regulatory risk emerged a clear leader in many major markets, including North America, Europe, and the Far East/Pacific.

-Other high-ranking concerns revealed by the survey include the availability of capital to meet tougher regulatory requirements, and the uncertain state of financial markets (No. 2) and the world economy and financial markets.
-These are adding to the pressures on an industry which is being squeezed by low interest rates and intense competition.
+Other high-ranking concerns revealed by the survey included the uncertain state of financial markets (No. 2) and the world economy (No. 3).
+These are adding to the pressures on an industry which has been squeezed by years of low interest rates and intense competition.
 A particular focus of concern was the legacy of products which offer guaranteed returns but cannot be profitably funded at today’s low yields (No. 6).